-Due to the nature of the cars and the choice of circuits, a specific Balance of Performance can be carried out for cars taking part in the Fanatec GT2 European Series.
+Due to the nature of the cars and the choice of circuits, a specific Balance of Performance can be carried out for cars taking part in the Fanatec GT2 European Series powered by Pirelli.

 Balance of Performance testing sessions will be held before the start of the season.